-The 2009-11 enacted budget directed a feasibility study for the closure of state institutional facilities, including the Department of Corrections and the DSHS-Juvenile Rehabilitation Administration, and made unspecified reductions of \$12 million in each agency.
-The Senate budget assumes specific facility closures and downsizes so this funding is restored as a starting point.
+The 2009-11 enacted budget made a \$12 million reduction to Department of Corrections and \$12 million reduction to the DSHS-Juvenile Rehabilitation Administration based on a facility closures.
+As part of this reduction, a feasibility study for the closure of state institutional facilities was conducted.
+The Senate budget assumes specific facility closures and downsizes so this funding is restored as a starting point for depicting savings.

-FACILITY CLOSURE -- DEPARTMENT OF CORRECTIONS - \$26.1 MILLION GENERAL FUND-STATE SAVINGS
+FACILITY CLOSURE -- DEPARTMENT OF CORRECTIONS - \$51.5 MILLION GENERAL FUND-STATE SAVINGS

 The final recommendations of the facilities closure study were used as a base for developing a facilities closure implementation plan which generates savings through more efficient use of existing prison capacity.
-The Department of Corrections is directed to: downsize McNeil Island Corrections Center from 1,249 offenders to 512 minimum custody offenders; close the 480 minimum-custody bed facility of Larch Corrections Center in Yacolt; and reduce the Pine Lodge Corrections Center for Women in Medical Lake to 50 percent capacity, or 86 beds, to allow the Department to evaluate options for housing female offenders from eastern Washington.
+The Department of Corrections is directed to close McNeil Island Corrections Center by June 2011.
+Funding is provided for one-time and transition costs from the State Efficiency & Restructuring Account.
+The capacity of Pine Lodge Corrections Center for Women in Medical Lake is reduced by 50 percent, or 86 beds, to allow the Department to evaluate options for housing female offenders from eastern Washington.